BradLarson/GPUImage/README.md

 - **GPUImageRGBClosingFilter**: This is the same as the GPUImageClosingFilter, except that this acts on all color channels, not just the red channel.

+- **GPUImageLowPassFilter**: This applies a low pass filter to incoming video frames.
+This basically accumulates a weighted rolling average of previous frames with the current ones as they come in.
+This can be used to denoise video, add motion blur, or be used to create a high pass filter.
+  - *filterStrength*: This controls the degree by which the previous accumulated frames are blended with the current one.
+This ranges from 0.0 to 1.0, with a default of 0.5.

+- **GPUImageHighPassFilter**: This applies a high pass filter to incoming video frames.
+This is the inverse of the low pass filter, showing the difference between the current frame and the weighted rolling average of previous ones.
+This is most useful for motion detection.
+  - *filterStrength*: This controls the degree by which the previous accumulated frames are blended and then subtracted from the current one.
+This ranges from 0.0 to 1.0, with a default of 0.5.

+- **GPUImageMotionDetector**: This is a motion detector based on a high-pass filter.
+You set the motionDetectionBlock and on every incoming frame it will give you the centroid of any detected movement in the scene (in normalized X,Y coordinates) as well as an intensity of motion for the scene.
+  - *lowPassFilterStrength*: This controls the strength of the low pass filter used behind the scenes to establish the baseline that incoming frames are compared with.
+This ranges from 0.0 to 1.0, with a default of 0.5.

 ### Blending modes ###

 - **GPUImageChromaKeyBlendFilter**: Selectively replaces a color in the first image with the second image